Codingbbear/Data-projects/Data Cleaning and Dashboard generation using PowerBI/README.md

 The data cleaning was done in different stages.
 ### 1. Understanding Granularity
-Before and after cleaning before analyzing, it is important to understand the granularity of the table and whether it is consistent or not.
+Before and after cleaning, it is important to understand the granularity of the table and whether it is consistent or not.
 ### 2. Standardization of text and numeric values
 Texts are given fixed casing and numerics are casted to the right data type based on what their columns represent.
 ### 3. Imputation and Calculations (3 rounds)
 Missing numeric values will be carefully imputed and calculated with consideration to how they can skew the integrity of the data.
 And if they will affect integrity, then null.
 ### 4. Adding an 'Issue' column and re-validating grain before moving on to powerBI
-Adding an Issue column to flag remaining nulls for PowerBI.
+Adding an Issue column to flag remaining nulls for PowerBI and also re-validating the grain's consistency.
 ### 5. Producing 2 files ready for PowerBI
 Usable.csv file containing rows with only VALID values and Unusable.csv with INVALID values.
 # Note: